pm67nz/hpc_training/_lessons/000-architecture.md

 ##### More hardware details:
 * 104 XC50 compute nodes
-   - 2x Intel Xeon Gold 6148 2.4 GHz processor with 20 physical cores each (thus a total of 40 physical cores)
    - 2-way hyperthreading with a total of 80 logical cores per node
    - Cray Aries interconnect (low-latency network, used by MPI jobs, IO, ...)
    - 19 DVS (Data Virtualization Service) links for accessing Spectrum Scale filesystems over Cray Aries (currently no native access possible), which may limit IO performance for some jobs
    - Used only for running jobs, no direct access
-   - Run on a slim version of SLES (Linux)
+   - Runs a slim version of SLES (Linux)
 * 2 eLogin nodes
    - Same Intel Xeon Gold 6148 SKL processor as compute nodes (no cross-compilation needed!)
    - Native access to Spectrum Scale filesystems